-Grade 6 Book Review Assignment

-Summer Reading Assignment Complete a Book Review Poster
+Grade 6 Summer Reading Assignment 2024!
+Complete a "One Pager!"

 Readers share the books they read with others.
-After you read, you are going to create a poster to let other readers know about your book.
-You will review your book and rate your book.
-Your poster must have 7 sections.
+After you read, you will create a one-pager (8.5×11) to let other readers know about your book.
+You will also rate your book.
+Your one-pager must have 7 sections.
 You can organize it and decorate it any way you want to.
-In addition to the required sections, make sure your poster is neat, creative, and colorful.
+In addition to the required sections, please be sure your project is neat, creative, and colorful.